chia0403/Quantifying_Occupational_Stereotypes_in_Large_Language_Models_Through_Open-Ended_Prompts/gpt2-xl/48/gpt2-xl_name/emergency medical care_name.md

-Emergency Medical Treatment and Labor Act
+the Emergency Medical Treatment and Labor Act